Snorkeling: Operation

 Finswimmers do not normally use snorkels with a sump valve, as they learn to blast clear the tube on most if not all exhalations, which keeps the water content in the tube to a minimum as the tube can be shaped for lower work of breathing, and elimination of water traps, allowing greater speed and lowering the stress of eventual swallowing of small quantities of water, which would impede their competition performance.

 A common problem with all mechanical clearing mechanisms is their tendency to fail if infrequently used, or if stored for long periods, or through environmental fouling, or owing to lack of maintenance.
 Many also either slightly increase the flow resistance of the snorkel, or provide a small water trap, which retains a little water in the tube after clearing.

 Modern designs use silicone rubber in the mouthpiece and one-way clearing and float valves due to its resistance to degradation and its long service life.
 Natural rubber was formerly used, but slowly oxidizes and breaks down due to ultraviolet light exposure from the sun.
 It eventually loses its flexibility, becomes brittle and cracks, which can cause clearing valves to stick in the open or closed position, and float valves to leak due to a failure of the valve seat to seal.
 In even older designs, some snorkels were made with small "ping pong" balls in a cage mounted to the open end of the tube to prevent water ingress.
 These are no longer sold or recommended because they are unreliable and considered hazardous.
 Similarly, diving masks with a built-in snorkel are considered unsafe by scuba diving organizations such as PADI, BSAC because they can engender a false sense of security and can be difficult to clear if flooded.

-A snorkel may be either separate or integrated into a swim or dive mask.
+A snorkel may be either separate or integrated into a swim mask.
 Usage of the term "snorkel" in this section excludes devices integrated with, and opening into, swimmers' or divers' masks.
 A separate snorkel typically comprises a tube for breathing and a means of attaching the tube to the head of the wearer.
 The tube has an opening at the top and a mouthpiece at the bottom.
 Some tubes are topped with a valve to prevent water from entering the tube when it is submerged.

-The total length, inner diameter and/or inner volume of a snorkel tube are matters of utmost importance because they affect the user's ability to breathe normally while swimming or floating head downwards on the surface of the water.
+The total length, inner diameter and/or inner volume of a snorkel tube are matters of utmost importance because they affect the user's ability to breathe normally while swimming or floating head downward on the surface of the water.
 These dimensions also have implications for the user's ability to blow residual water out of the tube when surfacing.
 An overlong snorkel tube may cause breathing resistance, while an overwide tube may prove hard to clear of water.
 A high-volume tube is liable to encourage a build-up of stale air, including exhaled carbon dioxide, because it constitutes respiratory dead space.